What’s in the water? Creative solidarity action outside BHP AGM 2018

-The EXTRACT project is a two stage collaboration between the Threepenny Festival Association, Virtual Migrants, Rainbow Collective, Voices That Shake!, the London Mining Network and War On Want.
+The EXTRACT project was a two stage collaboration between the Threepenny Festival Association, Virtual Migrants, Rainbow Collective, Voices That Shake!, the London Mining Network and War On Want.
 The first stage took place on the 5th and 6th of October 2017, with a two day workshop that used popular education techniques to pilot new ways of linking activists, artists and NGOs with limited resources.

 Facilitated by Jacqueline Contré, Aidan Jolly, Mogs Russell, and Tim Hollins, a group of twenty people met and shared experiences and knowledge on a number of topics, including the Spiral Model of popular education, and theories of social change.
 From this the group went on to design an artistic intervention for use in the London Mining Network/War on Want campaign against ‘extractivism’ (see below).